kms1212/foliOS/README.md

 This mechanism reduces the overhead associated with repeated dynamic namespace interpretation.

-#### Reverse Reference Tracking
+#### Planned Reverse Reference Tracking

-GNT nodes maintain metadata about active references to the resource they represent.
+GNT nodes should eventually maintain metadata about active references to the resource they represent.
-When a node is removed or invalidated, the kernel can propagate invalidation events to dependent objects or handles.
+When a node is removed or invalidated, the kernel should be able to propagate invalidation events to dependent objects, links, or handles.

 This reference tracking mechanism helps mitigate classes of errors related to stale or invalid resource references in shared environments.

 ### 📂 Package-Based Executable Management

-foliOS abandons the cluttered `/bin` and `/lib` hierarchy in favor of a strictly versioned **Package System**:
+foliOS plans to move away from the cluttered `/bin` and `/lib` hierarchy in favor of a strictly versioned **Package System**:

 * **Atomic Updates:** Applications and their dependencies are managed as atomic units.
 * **ABI Projection:** The OS "projects" the required ABI version into the process's view at load-time, allowing multiple versions of the same library to coexist without conflict.

 ## 🛠 Build & Run

-## 🧭 Development Contracts

-Strata uses source-level annotations to make kernel API contracts visible to both reviewers and local clang-tidy checks.

-* Public API parameters should carry direction annotations such as `__in`, `__out`, `__inout`, `__out_optional`, or `__buf`.
-* `StStatus` return values must be checked, returned, or intentionally discarded with an explicit `(void)` cast.
-* Distinct integer and pointer domains use `__bitwise`, `__nocast`, and reference annotations to catch accidental conversions.
-* Ref-counted kernel objects declare their own `StrongRef`, `WeakRef`, `BorrowedRef`, `InternalRef`, and, when needed, `LockedRef` typedefs in a type-specific `*_refs.h` header.
-Intrusive links and scheduler-private references use `InternalRef`; APIs that transfer or require ownership use `StrongRef`.
-* Ref-counted objects embed `struct StRefControlBlock ref_control` as their first field and should go through the object-specific acquire/release API rather than manipulating the control block from unrelated code.
-* MM allocation ownership is modeled as a first-class ref-counted object:
-  `StAllocationOwner` tracks allocation charge and cleanup, while VMM/PMM records hold owner refs for as long as the allocation they describe can remain live.
-* PMM metadata distinguishes unlocked borrowed views from locked views in the type system; locked metadata must be released through the matching unlock API.

 ### Prerequisites